kingkhalid310/khalidsaifullah.github.io/_pages/about.md

 ---

-## I’m excited about environments where these tools can be used to
+## I’m excited about places where these tools can be used to

 - Clean up heterogeneity in **Alzheimer’s and mixed-pathology trials**
 - Design efficient **MRI- and blood-based screening and staging** strategies